bleeckerj/Files2Book/README_order_files_by_json.md

 - Sorts entries by actual timestamp (numeric epoch).
 Items with missing or unparsable timestamps are placed at the end of the list.
 - Produces CSV output (path,timestamp_raw,timestamp_epoch) and/or JSON output (array of objects with filepath, raw_ts, actual_ts).
 - Resolves relative paths against a provided target directory; absolute file paths are preserved.
+- Optional deduplication: use the --dedupe flag to remove duplicate entries that have the same resolved filepath AND identical raw timestamp.
+When enabled the tool keeps one instance of each (filepath, raw_ts) pair.

 ## Requirements